MapsPeople/docs/src/content/map/positioning/cisco-dna.md

 > Please note that the following code sample assumes that you have already succesfully implemented MapsIndoors into your application.

-The Web SDK doesn't have a built-in interface like the Android and iOS SDKs.
+The JavaScript SDK doesn't have a built-in interface like the Android and iOS SDKs.
 However, by following these steps, you should be able to achieve the same functionality.

 The first step is to create the class `CiscoPositioningService`, and the constructor for it.